 The next morning I left the truck behind and made my way, solo, back to Dar es Salaam in Tanzania to board my flight home to Berlin.
 Sitting in hours of traffic (the city is renowned for it), sweating through my clothes and swatting away mosquitoes, I should have been perfectly happy to leave Africa behind in a cloud of dust.
 Yet I couldn’t feel anything but grateful.
 I couldn’t help but feel unprepared to leave.
 Africa had grown on me and me on Africa.
 I left behind roots and little pieces of my being there.

 Asante Sana (thank you so much), Africa.
-If I’d left this earth without seeing you for my own eyes, then I would have missed out on a precious treasure.
+If I’d left this earth without seeing you with my own eyes, then I would have missed out on a precious treasure.

 A note about the final 35 days of my Africa experience: I joined an overland safari truck with Acacia Africa (this is the itinerary) with a small group of others, all of whom I really enjoyed the company of and bonded with.
 I normally travel independently and never take tours, however this one was really special, and incredibly well-organized, hitting all of the beautiful highlights.
 Each member of the truck was expected to help with cooking and cleaning, and we slept in tents every night (unless we chose to sleep under the stars instead).
 This is the type of tour I would recommend to anyone who typically doesn’t like tours, but who is traveling solo through this area.
 As a lone girl mainly in countries without public transport, I saw this as my only option.
 I’d love to do it again with a few friends in a Land Rover, and it’s certainly on the docket for the future.
 However by myself, this was a great way to do it.